nusofthq/avchat-documentation/_includes/features.md

 <div class="alert alert-info" role="alert">Do steps 6-8 to admin.html if you want the Facebook login to work from admin.html as well.</div>

+The above setup is also needed for enabling the Share on Facebbook & Invite Facebook friends features from AVChat's Share window.

 <h2 id="badnicks-badwords">Badnicks & Badwords</h2>